Freight transport statistics

 From Statistics Explained

-- Data from October 2013.
+- Data from July and October 2014.
 Most recent data: Further Eurostat information, Main tables and Database.
-Planned article update: October 2014.
+Planned article update: October 2015.

-The ability to move goods safely, quickly and cost-efficiently to markets is important for international trade, national distributive trades, and economic development.
-The rapid increase in global trade up to the onset of the financial and economic crisis and the deepening integration of the enlarged EU, alongside a range of economic practices (including the concentration of production in fewer sites to reap economies of scale, delocalisation, and just-in-time deliveries), may explain the relatively fast growth of freight transport within the EU.
+This article presents information on freight transport in the European Union (EU), which includes the following transport modes: road, rail, air, maritime and inland waterways.
+The ability to move goods safely, quickly and cost-efficiently to markets is important for international trade, national distributive trades and economic development.
+The rapid increase in global trade up to the onset of the global financial and economic crisis and the deepening integration of an enlarged EU, alongside a range of economic practices (including the concentration of production in fewer sites to reap economies of scale, delocalisation, and just-in-time deliveries), may explain the relatively fast growth of freight transport across the EU.

 - 1 Main statistical findings